NICMx/Jool/en/run-eam.md

 This document explains how to run Jool in [EAM mode](intro-xlat.html#siit-with-eam) (which actually more than a "mode" is simply stock SIIT with records in the EAM table).
 Follow the link for more details on what to expect.
 See also [the EAMT RFC summary](eamt.html) for more details on how the EAMT works.

 [Stock mode](run-vanilla.html) is faster to configure and you're encouraged to learn it before, particularly because I will not ellaborate here on the steps which both modes have in common.
-Software-wise, you need a successful installation of both the [kernel module](install-mod.html) **and** the [userspace application](install-usr.html) for EAM.

 ## Sample Network